 The Project Manager and the Development Team prepare and present a project status review for the Agency CIO, Project Sponsor, Executive Sponsor, and other project stakeholders after completing all Implementation Phase tasks.
 This review addresses the following:

 The Project Manager compares actual project performance to the PMP and the projected cost of the project to determine any variances from the cost baseline during the phase-end review.
-The Project Manager also updates the Risk Register.
-The Project Manager updates the Maryland Enterprise Architecture Repository with any new or updated components before beginning the next phase, Operations and Maintenance.
+The Project Manager also updates the Risk Register before beginning the next phase, Operations and Maintenance.

 Document any end user requests for system changes to mitigate misunderstandings between end users and the Development Team.
 Review the Contracts Management checklist found with the Templates and Checklists area for unfinished contract tasks before closing out the Implementation Phase.